 We bought a 2001 Fleetwood Pace Arrow in 2017 to start our full-time RV lifestyle.
 I’m a second-generation RVer, and my wife, Marianne, has a background in property management.
 I have many memories of helping my father maintain and repair the family RV in the 1980s and 1990s.

-We knew we had a lot of work ahead of us when we bought our “Big Pretty” (our motorhome’s name).
-The purchase price was under $30,000 but we knew we’d invest that and more into our Class A RV.
-What sold us on the RV was that it ran well, it was camp-ready, and didn’t need any immediate work.
+When we bought our “Big Pretty” (our motorhome’s name), we knew we had a lot of work ahead of us.
+The purchase price was under $30,000, but we knew we’d invest that and more into our Class A RV.
+What sold us on the RV was that it ran well, was camp-ready and didn’t need any immediate work.

 Since I work from home, I knew I had the time to learn how to complete the various projects and Marianne’s nephew could help me.
 I consider the RV as a livable “hot rod” project because of the restoration and upgrades I’ll add to it.
 Even though Mari won’t let me hit racing speeds, how many hot rods have a heated massage chair with lumbar support?

 Over the past four years, we’ve completed a lot of work on their Pace Arrow.
-Some have been easy upgrades like adding flat-screen LED TVs.
-Others were involved repairs such as replacing the fresh water tank and pump.
+Some upgrades have been easy, like adding flat-screen LED TVs.
+Others involved repairs, such as replacing the fresh water tank and pump.

 Our favorite was converting the front TV cabinet into a space to display the memorial urns of our dogs that have crossed the rainbow bridge.
 This way, they can still travel with us, have a seat of honor, and look out the windows (Nubie Du, quit barking!).